HPossible/BruinMovies/README.md

 Bruin Movie is a social app designed to strengthen student connections through shared movie experiences.
 The app will allow users to explore a list of films in near-by theaters and connect with other students with similar movie tastes to form watch parties.

+You can visit our presentation regarding this project [here](https://www.youtube.com/watch?v=jXVoosGmDWA&ab_channel=DANIELZHOU).

 ## Getting Started

 Follow these steps to set up and run the project locally: